RULES OF THE INTERNATIONAL COMMITTEE FOR MUSEOLOGY

 (h) Each Sub-Committee is required to formulate and follow appropriate protocols to include the following: to always represent itself as a sub-committee of ICOFOM and thus to clearly delineate it as a part of ICOFOM, the registered International Committee of ICOM; in order to avoid any misappropriation of the name and logo of either ICOM or ICOFOM, permissions are to be sought and granted prior to use, with official “print ready” templates for use by sub-committees to be provided; information regarding standardization of sub-committee website structure, to include basic information on ICOFOM, the use of logos, and the updating of sites; the sub-committee’s working relationship with and responsibilities to and within ICOFOM.

-(j) The dates and places of annual conferences and other major activities held by sub-committees to be discussed with the President of ICOFOM prior to being set so that there are no timing conflicts.
+(j) The dates and places of annual conferences and other activities held by sub-committees to be discussed with the President of ICOFOM prior to being set so that there are no timing conflicts and the activities are in accordance with the direction, aims and then current operations of ICOFOM.

 (k) Members of ICOFOM’s Sub-Committees shall be welcome to attend and participate in the academic and other activity components of ICOFOM’s annual meetings.
 Likewise, all members of ICOFOM shall be entitled to attend meetings of ICOFOM’s regional, national, or multi-national Sub-Committees.